 A. In-house training

 One of our thought leaders, Arnie Melham, championed a simple book club at his agency to help him build a winning culture.
-Here at Growth Institute, we encourage our employees to access the many learning suites available on our Scaling Up Club.
+Here at Growth Institute, we encourage our employees to upgrade their skills and abilities through the many quality business learning suites available on The Edge.

 The key thing to decide about your training format is this: